 Shortly after, however, Fauci and the rest of the US and European public health officials began calling for widespread testing of asymptomatics — knowing full well that such testing results in a vast majority of false positives because of low background prevalence of the disease, even with relatively accurate tests, as I’ve detailed in a number of essays and papers, including this essay that BMJ published in mid-2021 (Dr. Blaine Williams and Dr. Daniel Howard are co-authors of that essay with me).

-Subsequently to the internal discussions about possible lab leak, the US and WHO, pushed hard also by the National Security Council (I know this from a number of one-on-one conversations with Geoffrey Engel, the lead at the Council of State and Territorial Epidemiologists for developing the COVID “case definition”) and other branches of the defense establishment monitoring threats posed by China (led at the time by deputy national security advisor Matthew Pottinger, a China specialist and fluent Mandarin speaker), as well as Deborah Birx, the new and very hawkish White House COVID response coordinator who was brought in by Pottinger, quickly put in place, in February through April of 2020, all of the massively overreaching policies (over-inclusive case definitions and Covid death definitions, flawed and rushed Covid tests, asymptomatic testing that has long been known to lead to massively high rates of false positives, lockdowns, vaccines, etc) that led to the large majority of the harm we’ve seen around the world in terms of deaths that have been erroneously (in most cases) attributed to Covid.
+Subsequently to the internal discussions about possible lab leak, the US and WHO, pushed hard also by the National Security Council (I know this from a number of one-on-one conversations with Geoffrey Engel, the lead at the Council of State and Territorial Epidemiologists for developing the COVID “case definition”) and other branches of the defense establishment monitoring threats posed by China (led at the time by deputy national security advisor Matthew Pottinger, a China specialist and fluent Mandarin speaker), as well as Deborah Birx, the new and very hawkish White House COVID response coordinator who was brought in by Pottinger, quickly put in place, in February through April of 2020, all of the massively overreaching policies (over-inclusive case definitions and Covid death definitions, flawed and rushed Covid tests, asymptomatic testing that has long been known to lead to massively high rates of false positives, lockdowns, rapid vaccine development policies, etc) that led to the large majority of the harm we’ve seen around the world in terms of deaths that have been erroneously (in most cases) attributed to Covid.